- Running RStudio in Your Web Browser

-While most packages can be installed through RStudio, at times you will need to perform the installation from the login node of Adroit or Della.
-To get to the login node from the OnDemand main menu, click on "Clusters" and then "<Name> Cluster Shell Access".
+All R packages must be installed from the command line on the login node of Adroit or Della.
+To get to the command line on the login node from the OnDemand main menu, click on "Clusters" and then "<Name> Cluster Shell Access".
 This will take you to a black terminal window where you can install packages by running the appropriate commands, for example:

 From the MyAdroit/MyDella main menu choose "Files" then "/scratch/network/<YourNetID>" on MyAdroit or "/scratch/gpfs/<YourNetID>" on MyDella.
 Choose "New Dir" to make a directory with a name you create.
 Double click on the newly created directory to open it.
 Choose "Upload" to transfer your files from your local computer to Adroit/Della.
 If you need to edit a file after uploading then choose "Edit".
 You can also create new files.
 See a video demonstration of uploading files and many other operations in OnDemand.
 Learn more about the different locations to store your files.

 Internet Access is Not Available During Running Sessions